Generative AI Projects For Beginners

 Example

-- Prompt: “Generate a poem that tells a story of the moon and the stars above.”
+Prompt: Generate a poem that tells a story of the moon and the stars above.

-Stars whisper secrets in the night.”
+AI Output:“The moon glows in silver light, Stars whisper secrets in the night.”

-Steps to try
+Steps to Try

-- Collect a small dataset of poems (many are free online)
+- Collect a small dataset of poems.

-- Use GPT-2 or an LSTM model
+- Use GPT-2 or an LSTM model.

-Use cases
+Use Cases

 - Greeting card messages